Diasporas Now U.K. Tour 2025-2026

 Diasporas Now, in partnership with the V&A, South London Gallery, Spike Island, and Primary, selected six Global Majority artists working in live art through an open call for a national tour of commissioned performances under the theme of Macrocosmic Futures.

 The first iteration of the Diasporas Now Tour will take place at Primary in Nottingham on December 12 at 6.30 pm.
-Our first line-up includes Mahsa Salali and Tif Wellington, followed by a DJ set by Princess Truim.
+Our first line-up includes Tif Wellington and DJ sets by Princess Trium.

 Date: December 12